 The Club Council is dedicated to empowering students at UW Bothell through promoting diverse interests to build unity on campus.
 These student leaders guide clubs to success and maximize student voice in decision‐making.

-This student government committee is in charge of developing and enforcing a fair and open ASWUB elections process for students.
+The ASUWB Election Committee is a student government committee in charge of developing and enforcing a fair and open ASWUB elections process for students.
 We work to increase student awareness of the positions and of the elections themselves.
 We are always looking for committee members who are looking leadership experience.
 Contact email@example.com for more information.